 Query vector data with CQL

-You can use the vector data type in Cassandra Query Language (CQL) to enable vector searches of your data.
-Using CQL, you can create a schema and an index, load vector data into your database, and use CQL to perform a vector search.
+You can use the CQL vector data type to enable vector search on a table.
+You can use CQL to create a schema and an index, load vector data into your database, and then perform a vector search.

 Create the vector schema